l1siki-dev/okinawa_gametheory/docs/01_Analysis/06_history-okinawa.md

 *   **The Incentive:** This reversed the economic logic of the family.
 A child transformed from a "Tax Object" into a **Labor Asset**.
 More children meant more hands to work the sugar cane fields, increasing the family's surplus income.
 *   **The Boom:** With the state no longer penalizing reproduction, the population naturally corrected upward.
 The jump to 0.99% growth wasn't just about better medicine; it was the economic rationalization of survival.

-## Our observation aligns with history: Under Ryukyu, commoners suffered; under Japan, they were liberated.
+## Our observation aligns with records: Under Ryukyu, commoners suffered; under Japan, they were liberated.

 The statistics of population growth tell one story, but the historical records of **Inamura Kenpu** (a Miyako-born historian) tell the human story.